gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `build-setup` plugin now supports declaring a project type when setting up a build.
 With version 1.7 Gradle, now supports `java-library` as a setup project type which generates a simple build file with the java plugin applied, a sample junit test class and a sample production code class if no sources already exist.
-To declare the project type you have to specifcy a `--type` command line argument:
+To declare the project type you have to specify a `--type` command line argument:

     gradle setupBuild --type java-library